parwalrahul/Angular6_WebApplication/README.md

 # FirstProgram

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2. for practice by Rahul Parwal.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2. for practice by Rahul.

 ## Development server